 In the end, these five cases represent just the tip of the proverbial iceberg when it comes to famous cases of plagiarism throughout history, but they are five of the most notable, and span different areas of society – such as contemporary politics, pop music, literature, and academic writing by notable figures.

 Moreover, while some of these cases are notably unintentional, and have been carried out in a subconscious way, other cases are more overt and done on purpose, and so it might be said that all cases of plagiarism cannot be judged equally.
+Current trends see more and more students using AI Writing tools such as ChatGPT to complete their assignments, but even this new technology leaves footprints that are detectable by modern plagiarism checking tools.

 Nevertheless, with the rise of digital technologies, it is now easier to detect your own plagiarism, and so it is wise to check any work that you do, and make sure that it has not been plucked from your unconscious mind and been taken from another person’s work.
 Plagiarism is a serious offence that can result in social ridicule or financial punishment, so beware and make sure to scan your work via plagiarism checking app such as Viper.